HMS Drake (1779): Interwar years and French Revolutionary Wars

 With the conclusion of the American War of Independence Drake was paid off in July 1783 to ordinary at Sheerness.
 She underwent repairs and a refit at Sheerness for £2,981 between October 1787 and December 1788, recommissioning in November 1788 under Commander Jeremiah Beale.
 Drake was initially assigned to operate in the English Channel, at first under Beale, then from November 1789 under Commander George Countess, and from January 1791 under Commander John Dowling.
 She passed under Commander Samuel Brooking in December 1793, and went out to Jamaica in May 1795.
 Commander Thomas Gott succeeded Brooking in October 1796, and in turn Commander John Perkins succeeded Gott in 1797.

 On 20 April 1797 Drake formed part of a squadron under Captain Hugh Pigot, consisting of the 32-gun frigates Hermione, Mermaid and Quebec, and the cutter Penelope.
 The squadron cut out nine ships at Jean-Rabel without suffering any casualties.

 On 17 September, Pelican engaged the French schooner Trompeuse, of twelve 6-pounder guns and 78 crew.
 During the engagement Trompeuse blew up, though boats from Pelican were able to rescue 60 of the crew.
 During the chase and engagement, Drake was inshore of Pelican and sailed to cut Trompeuse off from taking refuge in Jean-Rabel.
 Pelican lost one man killed and had five men wounded but Drake apparently was not exposed to hostile fire and so did not suffer any casualties.

 On 25 October 1798 Drake captured the French privateer Favorite.

+On 3 November, 1799 she recaptured an American brig that had been captured 5 days earlier by a French privateer.

 In Drake Perkins, in company with Solebay, Captain Poyntz, shared in the capture of four French corvettes on 24 November 1799 off Cape Tiburon.
 All four were sailing from Cape François to Jacquemel.
 Solebay captured Egyptienne, which was of 300 tons burthen, was armed with 18 guns, and had a crew of 140 men.

 One of the vessels was the 16 or 18-gun Eole, which the British took into service as Nimrod.
 A third vessel was the 12-gun Sarier.
 The fourth was the 8-gun Vengeur, the former Royal Navy schooner Charlotte.